TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

          - **exclude** – Field will not be shown in TCEforms if this record is a localization of the default language.
-(Works basically like a display condition.)Excluded fields will not be copied when a language-copy is made.May have frontend implications similar to “mergeIfNotBlank”.
+(Works basically like a display condition.)
+Excluded fields will not be copied when a language-copy is made.
+May have frontend implications similar to “mergeIfNotBlank”.

          - **mergeIfNotBlank** – Field will be editable but if the field value is blank the value from the default translation is used (this can be very useful for images shared from the default record).
-Requires frontend support.In the backend the effect is that the field content is not copied when a new “localization copy” is made.
+Requires frontend support.
+In the backend the effect is that the field content is not copied when a new “localization copy” is made.

          - **noCopy** – Like mergeIfNotBlank but without the implications for the